Charlotte Whitton: Legacy

 The Ontario Heritage Trust erected a plaque for Charlotte Elizabeth Whitton, O.C., C.B.E.
 1896-1975 in the council chambers, Ottawa City Hall, 111 Sussex Drive, Ottawa.
 "A controversial fighter for social reform, Charlotte Whitton served on the Canadian Council on Child Welfare (later the Canadian Welfare Council) and on the League of Nations Social Questions Committee.
 In 1951, she was elected mayor of Ottawa."

 Two biographies of Whitton were published in 1987 and 2010 (see below).
 Author David Mullington's 2010 work Charlotte: The Last Suffragette won the 2011 Donald Grant Creighton Award for biography from the Ontario Historical Society.

-Whitton has entries in the Queen's University Encyclopedia and The Canadian Encyclopedia.